appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-data-2.md

 ## Download Data in chunks

-To handle large datasets efficiently, download data in smaller, manageable chunks.
 Follow these steps to download data in chunks:

-1. Create a new query to fetch the data:
+1. Create a new query to fetch paginated data

 <dd>